 Security Label based Access Control

-Access Control is provided by Access Control Decision Function (ACDF) illustrated above.
+Access Control is provided by Access Control Decision Function (ACDF) illustrated below.
 In ACDF you match a Security Label against a Security Clearance in the context of a Security Policy (the Governing Security Policy) and get a Yes or No answer.

 The best way to examine ACDF is in the context of an application providing ACDF.
 This is described clearly in whitepapers for M-Vault [Using Security Labels for Directory Access Control and Replication Control] and M-Link [Using Security Labels to Control Message Flow in XMPP Services].